WimbledonLabs/CS3245-boolean-retrieval/README.txt

 This is the README file for E0147972's submission

+== Python Version ==
+I'm using Python Version 3.5 for this assignment.

 == General Notes about this assignment ==

 The search and indexing functionality is divided between seach.py and index.py